-E. The changes in premium contribution percentages (in paragraphs A, B and C) will not become effective unless and until collective bargaining agreements and/or necessary resolutions are approved by the County Council in effect providing that such changes are effective for all County employees.
-Changes will not be retroactive.
-The County/Employee contribution rate split for the point of service plan, prepaid group health plan or HMO, applicable to active employees, shall also be applicable to retirees.
+E. The County/Employee contribution rate split for the preferred provider option plan, prepaid group health plan or HMO, applicable to active employees, shall also be applicable to retirees.
 However, the parties expressly understand and agree that the County has not waived any rights it has with regard to whether matters affecting retirees constitute mandatory subjects of bargaining.